mckennapsean/dissertation/content/07-reflect.md

 stories.
 By providing examples of two types of flow, scrollers and steppers, we show how different these story experiences are to readers.
 Next, we characterize this design space for visual narrative flow into seven flow-factors.
-We employed evaluation methods which involved qualitative, exploratory studies on reading experiences, and we conducted a crowdsourced study in order to measure and compare engagement for different narrative flows.
+We employed evaluation methods that involved qualitative, exploratory studies on reading experiences, and we conducted a crowdsourced study in order to measure and compare engagement for different narrative flows.
 By reflecting on this project using the design activity framework, we provide an initial validation that steps